 What is the Aromatic Affect on the Mind?
 Its spicy and hot aroma is stimulating.

-What is the Spiritual and Emotional Influence?
 Although Cassia oil is considered a hotter oil than Cinnamon, I find the energy vibration of the oil softer.
 I would consider cinnamon an oil that is more of a purgative on an energetic level, while Cassia takes a quieter more gentle approach.

 Cassia essential oil helps to release the energy of worthless, unimportant and suppression that keeps us separate from our higher self and our divine source.
 I get that this was why it was used in the Holy Anointing Oil given to Moses.